-The inside story of Chris Stamp and Kit Lambert, aspiring film directors from opposite side of the tracks who form an unlikely partnership to find a rock band for their underground movie, leading them to discover, mentor and manage the iconic band that would become The Who.
+The inside story of Chris Stamp and Kit Lambert, aspiring film directors from opposite sides of the tracks who form an unlikely partnership, leading them to discover and manage the iconic band that would become The Who.

 “The film tells like a night hanging out with the legendary managers.” – Variety“James D Cooper’s impeccably directed debut is a definitive screen bio of The Who and its rock-operatic rise.” – Rolling Stone